-Postdoctoral researcher (2021–2024): Dr. Jovita Pristovšek is an assistant professor at the AVA Academy of Visual Arts, Ljubljana, holds a PhD in philosophy and an MA in fine arts.
+Postdoctoral researcher (2021–2025): Dr. Jovita Pristovšek holds a PhD in philosophy and an MA in fine arts.
 She has over ten years of experience in teaching art and theory practice, and was a postdoc researcher on the research project “Genealogy of Amnesia” (FWF-PEEK AR439, for the period 2019–2021).
 She is a writer, teacher, and editor.
 Her research areas include the relationship between aesthetic-public-political, epistemology, decoloniality, racial studies, politics of representation and knowledge production.

 Dr Tjaša Kancler is an activist, artist, researcher, and Serra Húnter Professor of Media Arts and Gender Studies at the Department of Visual Arts and Design, Faculty of Fine Arts, University of Barcelona.
 They are a co-founding member of t.i.c.t.a.c. – Taller de Intervenciones Críticas Transfeministas Antirracistas Combativas and co-editor of the journal Desde el margen.
 Their recent publications include Arte-Política-Resistencia (Barcelona: t.i.c.t.a.c., 2018) and articles on global capitalism, borders, zonification, trans* imaginaries, decolonial feminisms and struggles.